jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-2-sdes.md

 # Section 5.2: SDEs & Diffusion Processes

+> Stochastic differential equations redefine dynamics as the evolution of probability measures on path space, connecting deterministic trajectories to the geometry of diffusion processes.

 ## Introduction

 Having established the definition of the stochastic integral in the previous section, we now address the inverse problem: the construction of stochastic processes that satisfy differential constraints.
 In the classical setting of Chapter 1, a differential equation $x'(t) = f(x(t))$ defines a trajectory tangent to a vector field.
 In the stochastic regime, the non-differentiability of Brownian motion forces us to interpret such equations in integral form.